In this article:

-- How to take advantage of nutrient timing for performance enhancement
+- It’s important to take advantage of nutrient timing for performance enhancement.

 Julie Burns’ Gospel for Hungry Jocks